PGY-1 Pharmacy Residency Program

 The resident will be an active member of the healthcare team with opportunities to influence medication use and safety practices.
 The resident will have opportunities to be involved with teaching, drug information provision, and research presentations on the local, state, and national levels.

 The PGY-1 program at West Florida Hospital offers flexibility, while providing a strong foundation in all areas of pharmacy practice.
-The program is in the accreditation process with ASHP.
-Teaching opportunities are available through Auburn University.
+The program is fully accredited with ASHP.
+Teaching opportunities are available as a co-preceptor for pharmacy students.